redpanda-data/console/docs/features/topic-documentation.md

 ## How does it work

-Kowl clones the provided git repository, iterates through all files in the repository (up to a max depth of 5 subfolders) and saves all filenames with a `.md` extension.
-The content of these files will be stored as well.
-If there is any Kafka topic name which matches the filename Kowl will render the Markdown from this file in the UI.
+Kowl clones the provided git repository, recursively iterates through all directories in the repository (up to a max depth of 5) and stores all `.md` files it finds in memory.
+The "Documentation" tab in the frontend will show the markdown of the file matching the name of the Kafka topic.

 | Path/Filename        | Kafka Topic Name | Matches            |
 | -------------------- | ---------------- | ------------------ |